Misinformation: Misinformation on Twitter

 Twitter is one of the most concentrated platforms for engagement with political fake news.
 80% of fake news sources are shared by 0.1% of users, who are "super-sharers".
 Older, more conservative social users are also more likely to interact with fake news.
 Another source of misinformation on Twitter are bot accounts, especially surrounding climate change.
 Bot accounts on Twitter accelerate true and fake news at the same rate.
 A 2018 study of Twitter determined that, compared to accurate information, false information spread significantly faster, further, deeper, and more broadly.
 A research study watched the process of thirteen rumors appearing on Twitter and noticed that eleven of those same stories resurfaced multiple times, after time had passed.

 A social media app called Parler has caused much chaos as well.
 Right winged Twitter users who were banned on the app moved to Parler after the January 6 United States Capitol attack, and the app was being used to plan and facilitate more illegal and dangerous activities.
 Google and Apple later pulled the app off their respective app stores.
 This app has been able to cause a lot of misinformation and bias in the media, allowing for more political mishaps.

 Misinformation on Telegram

 Telegram has been accused multiple times of facilitating the creation and spread of misinformation online, partly due to its deregulation and lack of fact-checking tools.

-Noteworthy examples

-An example of bad information from media sources that led to the spread of misinformation occurred in November 2005, when Chris Hansen on Dateline NBC claimed that law enforcement officials estimate 50,000 predators are online at any moment.
-Afterward, the U.S. attorney general at the time, Alberto Gonzales, repeated the claim.
-However, the number that Hansen used in his reporting had no backing.
-Hansen said he received the information from Dateline expert Ken Lanning, but Lanning admitted that he made up the number 50,000 because there was no solid data on the number.
-According to Lanning, he used 50,000 because it sounds like a real number, not too big and not too small, and referred to it as a "Goldilocks number".
-Reporter Carl Bialik says that the number 50,000 is used often in the media to estimate numbers when reporters are unsure of the exact data.

-During the COVID-19 pandemic, a conspiracy theory that COVID-19 was linked to the 5G network gained significant traction worldwide after emerging on social media.

-Misinformation was a major talking point during the 2016 U.S. presidential election with claims of social media sites allowing "fake news" to be spread.